adevress/syn2_spec/spec_synapse_v2.md

 namespace for a population of synapses.
 A population of synapses MUST BE independant of each other and MAY have their own properties.
 This allows the representation of several heterogenous collections of synapses in a single file.
-( e.g point to point, detailed, ... )
+( e.g point to point, detailed, ... ).

+In case of a single unamed population, the name "default" SHOULD be used.

 ### property_name
 Each property of a synapse collection is representated by a separated dataset, column oriented.